FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 3. Enter the username, full name, email, and password, and confirm the password to the administrator user account.
 This first user will have full access to the platform, allowing them to configure settings, and manage users and teams.

 4. Next, If you intend to use the FlowFuse Enterprise Edition, enter your license details.
-You can request a free trial from [Request a Trial Enterprise License](/docs/install/introduction/#request-a-trial-enterprise-license).

 5. Alternatively, you can continue with the FlowFuse Community Edition (CE), which is free, by clicking "Continue with FlowFuse CE".